Male Infertility/Male Fertility

 - Testosterone deficiency (male hypogonadism).

-- Klinefelter's Syndrome.
-In Klinefelter's Syndrome a man has two X chromosomes and one Y chromosome instead of one X and one Y.
+- Klinefelter’s Syndrome, when a man has two X chromosomes and one Y chromosome instead of one X and one Y.

 - Thyroid Disease